Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Introduction

 Against this background, we study the mmWave beam prediction in multiple-input single-output (MISO) over downlink broadcast channel (MISO-BC) by exploiting the MAML framework.
-Specifically, we first decompose the high-dimensional beamforming matrix into low-dimentional components based on the weighted minimum mean squared error (WMMSE) algorithm, followed by formulating a low-dimensional component prediction problem.
-To address this challenging problem, we propose a memristor-based meta-learning (M-ML) framework for predicting mmWave beam in real time.
-Afterwards, we use these predicted components to precisely recover the beamformer.
+Specifically, we first decompose the high-dimensional beamforming matrix into low-dimensional components based on the weighted minimum mean squared error (WMMSE) algorithm, followed by formulating a low-dimensional component prediction problem.
+To address this challenging problem and based on the memristor concept, we propose a new meta-learning framework, which is called as memristor-based meta-learning (M-ML), to expedite spatial and temporal domain beam prediction.\footnote{Notice that memristor is a nonlinear component with the property of enhancing the model’s ability of dynamically learning and memorizing the features of new environments.} Afterwards, we use these predicted components to precisely recover the beamformer.
 Notably, M-ML exploits memory to store key data for facilitating a swift adaption to episodically dynamic channel environment, thus yielding superior performance.
-Note that, the main contributions of this work are summarized as follows: \begin{itemize} \item [$\bullet$] In this paper, we formulate a joint beam prediction and memory set selection problem in MISO-BC for facilitating a fast beam prediction while improving the model’s adaptability in new environments. \item[$\bullet$] We propose a M-ML framework for predicting mmWave beam.
-Notably, the proposed framework enables high sum rate by prioritizing and sampling these data points with the high loss in memory set, followed by combining these samples with the new training data to participate in model updating and optimization in real-time manner. \item[$\bullet$] Simulations are carried out in practical communication scenario which is episodically dynamic.
-Comparing M-ML with the state-of-the-art MAML, unsupervised training, and WMMSE methods, we deduce that adding memory to store data dynamically can improve the performance of the model very well in the testing process. \end{itemize}
+Note that, we conceive the M-ML framework by integrating the storage property of memristors into meta learning for the first time, to the best of our knowledge, attempting to address the \textit{catastrophic forgetting} encountered in beam prediction in non-stationary environments.
+Besides, we develop a Gaussian noise-based regularized meta-learning (GN-RML) framework to model the uncertainty in the training data and improve its stability and accuracy in complex environments.
+Also note that, the main contributions of this work can be summed up as follows: \begin{itemize} \item [$\bullet$] In this paper, we formulate a joint beam prediction and memory set selection problem in MISO-BC for predicting mmWave beam with high accuracy while improving the model’s generalization ability and adaptability in new environments. \item[$\bullet$] We propose a M-ML framework for predicting mmWave beam.
+The proposed framework can enable high sum rate by prioritizing and sampling these data points with the high loss in memory set, followed by combining these samples with the new training data to participate in model updating and optimization in dynamic environments.
+Furthermore, we design a $k$-nearest neighbors ($k$-NN) based memory updating strategy to classify the channel distributions from the data set.
+Subsequently, we select these matched channel groups together with the latest data capturing the vital characteristics and patterns of the new environment for outer model testing. \item[$\bullet$] In addition, based on the traditional beam prediction, a regularization method is introduced to improve the performance of the model and prevent meta-overfitting phenomenon by comparing the weight regularization with the regularization method that involves Gaussian noise. \item[$\bullet$] Simulations are carried out in practical communication scenario which is episodically dynamic.
+Comparing M-ML with the state-of-the-art WMMSE method \cite{5756489}, unsupervised training, and MAML \cite{10096315}, we deduce that adding memory to store data dynamically can improve the performance of the model very well in the testing process. \end{itemize}